-Disputes for the settlement of which a special procedure is or shall be laid down in other conventions in force between the High Confracting Parties shall be settled in conformity with the provisions of those conventions.
+Disputes for the settlement of which a special procedure is laid down in other Conventions in force between the High Contracting Parties shall be settled in conformity with the provisions of those Conventions.

 Before any resort is had to procedure before the Permanent Court of International Justice or to arbitral procedure, the dispute may by common consent of the Parties be submitted with a view to amicable settlement to a permanent international commission, styled the Permanent Conciliation Commission, constituted in accordance with the present Treaty.